Bartlett Springboard 2015

 Studio – Sir Peter Cook and Gavin Robotham

-- A copy of certification relating to a five-year degree (or equivalent) in architecture or a related subject
+- A graduate degree (or equivalent) in architecture or a related subject

-For fee details, further information and to apply, please contact Michelle Bush with ‘Springboard’ as the subject.
+For more information and to apply, please contact Tom Mole with ‘Springboard’ as the subject and stating which of the two sessions you are interested in attending.

-All participants traveling from abroad are responsible for securing any visas required.
+All participants traveling from abroad are responsible for securing any visa required.

 English Language Requirements: